Jtuazon2/CSE-15l-Lab-Reports/Lab-Report-4.md

 Key presses/commands: `cd` (to lab7) `<return>`, `ls` (to list out the contents of lab7) `<return>`, then typed `bash test.sh` (to run the tests)

 summary: I used the command `cd` to change into the correct directory then used the command `ls` to list out the contents.
-I then used the commabd `bash test.sh` to test and see that there the test cases was failing.
+I then used the command `bash test.sh` to test and see that there the test cases was failing.

 **Edit the code file to fix the failing test**